freshwebio/cloud-uno/README.md

 ### Running Directly On The Host

 TODO: Provide instructions for downloading and running the binary locally.

+## Limitations of local emulators

+- Service emulators that hold secrets and manage keys are **NOT** encrypted, these emulators are designed to only be used on a developer's local machine.
+- IAM is off by default for all cloud provider emulators, see the configuration section above to find out how you can switch IAM on.

 ## Google Cloud Service Endpoints